OutSystems/UltimatePDF-ExternalLogic/README.md

 The simplest way to generate a PDF is by:

 1. Create an empty screen
-2. Add to the screen the web block PrintLayout (from UltimatePDF)
+1. Add to the screen the web block `PrintLayout` (from UltimatePDF)
-3. Build the report
+1. Build the report
-4. Call the action PrintToPDF to grnerate the PDF (from UltimatePDF)
+1. Call the server action `PrintToPDF` to grnerate the PDF (from UltimatePDF)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>